Self Control (film): Plot

 Donald Duck is enjoying a leisurely day in his hammock sipping lemonade and listening to his radio.
 Soon Uncle Smiley's radio program comes on.
 Smiley is described as a "musical philosopher" and uses songs to maintain a positive attitude.
 Donald insists that he has never lost his temper.

 However Donald's temper is soon put to the test first by a fly that lands on his foot, followed by a caterpillar which crawls down the underside of his hammock and tickles him.
 A chicken comes along and pecks Donald's rear end while trying to grab the caterpillar.
-Finally Donald antagonizes with a woodpecker for bathing in his bowl of lemonade, who retaliates by causing a huge amount of apples to fall onto the hammock tearing it up before pecking Donald's hat into a riddled rag.
+Finally Donald fights with a woodpecker for bathing in his bowl of lemonade, who retaliates by causing a huge amount of apples to fall onto the hammock tearing it up before pecking Donald's hat into a riddled rag.

 At the end of the film Donald loses his temper and smashes the radio with a shotgun.